GunchevDB/newsletter-fantasy/README.md

 ## Authentication & Sessions
 - The admin interface is protected by a password gate at `/login`.
 Credentials come from `ADMIN_USERNAME` and `ADMIN_PASSWORD`.
-- Sessions are backed by `express-session` with a 24-hour idle timeout; selecting “Remember me” extends the cookie to 30 days.
+- Sessions are backed by `express-session` with a 24-hour idle timeout (30 days when “Remember me” is enabled).
+On Vercel or any multi-instance environment, provide `KV_URL` so sessions persist in Redis; otherwise they fall back to in-memory storage and reset on cold starts.
+- Session lifecycle events (create/destroy) are logged, and you can inspect the current session via `GET /api/session` or `/api/diagnostics` (under `session`).
 - Login attempts are rate limited (5 per 15 minutes per IP).
 When the limit is exceeded the form is locked temporarily and a warning is logged.
 - The login form is protected with a CSRF token; unauthenticated API calls respond with HTTP 401 so the client can redirect back to `/login`.
 - Passwords should be stored as bcrypt hashes in production.
 Generate one with `npx bcrypt-cli "your-strong-password"` (or any bcrypt tool) and place the resulting hash in `ADMIN_PASSWORD`.
 - `SESSION_SECRET` must be a long, random string.
 Rotate it whenever credentials change to invalidate all sessions.
-- For production, swap the default in-memory session store for something durable such as Redis (e.g., `connect-redis`).
-Redis also satisfies Vercel’s stateless requirements.
 - Need multiple admin users?
 Extend the auth middleware to load a hashed credential list from a secure data store (KV, Redis, or a managed secret) and compare via bcrypt.
 - Use `/logout` or the “Logout” button in the navigation to terminate the session.
 When a session expires naturally the app redirects back to `/login` and preserves the originally requested URL.